 Group 1 INN 7.
-Project Life Coach Estimated annual number to be served in FY 14/15, 15/16 & 16/17 150 Annual budgeted funds for FY 14/15, 15/16 & 16/17 No new funds Estimated Annual Cost Per Client (for direct service programs only) N/A
+Project Life Coach

+Annual budgeted funds for FY 14/15, 15/16 & 16/17 Estimated Annual Cost Per Client (for direct service programs only)

 Project Life Coach (PLC) provides assessment and linkage services to individuals that have been diagnosed with mental illness.
 Project Life Coach partners with the participants by assisting them to identify their current situation and their future goals.
 The focus is on monolingual or those with limited English proficiency Latino, Iranian, Vietnamese and Korean community members while remaining accessible to the community at large.
 Culturally and linguistically appropriate assessments, case management, groups, brief individual therapy and support services are provided by peer specialists and clinicians.